Imagine combining a challenging resistance based workout with the fat-blasting benefits of cardiovascular training.

 The wind created within the flywheel powers the machine.
 Air rowers are a popular option despite their loud nature.
 These models can vary from mid-range to high price points.

 These machines use a magnetic brake to control the resistance.
 Magnetic rowers are great for someone with limited space since they’re compact and produce little to no noise.
 These are typically the most budget-friendly machines on the market.

-A hydraulic piston machine is also an option for someone searching for a cheaper and smaller model.
+A hydraulic piston rower is also an option for someone searching for a cheaper and smaller model.
 There are two pistons on either side of the handlebars that control the machine and its level of resistance.

-A water rower is built much differently than air, magnetic, and hydraulic piston machines.
+A water rower is built much differently than air, magnetic resistance, and hydraulic piston machines.
 A base filled with water replaces the flywheel.
 Two paddles are enclosed in the case and provide resistance as you row.
 Water rowers tend to be on the pricier side.
 Anyone at any skill level can use one of these.
 However, due to their high price point, these are best suited for athletes or rowing pros.